openearth/flamingo/docs/rectification.rst

 determined.

-Subsequently, a homography can be determined using the :func:`rectification.rectification.find_homography()` function and a projection of the image can be plotted using the accompanying :mod:`flamingo.rectification.plot` module.
+Subsequently, a homography can be determined using the :func:`rectification.rectification.find_homography()` function and a projection of the image can be plotted using the accompanying :mod:`rectification.plot` module.

 .. seealso::
    http://docs.opencv.org/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html